 “A weak currency and no visa free travel to America, Europe, Australia and more presents it’s own unique sets of challenges and opportunities.
 Unlike most travel bloggers I can’t simply hop on a plane with a one-way ticket to explore some of the world’s most popular destinations.
 As a result, my traveling style, and how I choose my next destination is quite different.”

-Lauren loves attending fab music festivals, partaking in adrenaline-pumping activities and visiting vegan-friendly destinations around the world.
+Lauren loves attending fab music festivals in South Africa and beyond, partaking in adrenaline-pumping activities and visiting vegan-friendly destinations around the world.

 Read on to find out more about her…

 I know that life is fleeting.
 Anything could happen today and can alter your life’s path for better or worse.
 That’s why I know I have to seize opportunities and do my best to achieve my daily goals because I don’t know what lies in store for me tomorrow, but I want to proud of what I did today.

 I love unicorns, penguins and cats.
 I love travelling to different countries, getting out of the city and exploring their natural beauty.
 I love watching sunrises and sunsets.
 I love learning new vegan recipes (especially the desserts).
 I love helping my freelance writing clients achieve their goals.
 But most of all, I love trying something new for the first time.

 I read anything that sweeps me away to a fantasy world.
 I live for stories about vampires, zombies and far-flung lands where magic rules and powerful wizards battle it out in the name of good or evil.

 Some of my all time favourites include Anne Rice’s Vampire Chronicles, Derek Landy’s Skulduggery Pleasant and of course, anything by the king of fantasy George R.R Martin.